 For further information

-The IRO is an independent office and agency within the Department of Customer Service (DCS) cluster.
-The IRO has adopted the DCS Privacy Management Plan (PMP) for application to the agency.
+The IRO is an independent office and agency within the Customer Service cluster.

-For more information about how the IRO adheres to privacy law please refer to this PMP.
+For more information about how the IRO adheres to privacy law please refer to the IRO Privacy Management Plan.

-For general information about your right to privacy and the Privacy and Personal Information Protection Act 1998, you can also visit The Office of the Privacy Commissioner website.
+For general information about your right to privacy and the PPIP Act, you can also visit the Information and Privacy Commission (NSW) website.